top of page

 Ayurvedic Nasya Treatment.
 Close-up of a person's serene face with a dropper releasing liquid onto their skin, set against a soft, blurred background.

-• Place one tablespoon of oil in your mouth (usually sesame oil).
+• Take 1 tablespoon of oil (traditionally sesame oil or coconut oil).

 Herbal steam baths are an Ayurvedic sinus treatment that balance the doshas in the head and respiratory system.
 Steaming involves mixing Ayurvedic herbs into boiling water, leaning over the bowl and placing a towel over your head to trap the steam, and breathing it in for 10 to 15 minutes.